rauchb/HCM-5101/docs/index.md

 ### Navigation

-Navigate between pages of the wiki using the headers listed on the left-hand side.
+Navigate between pages of the wiki using the headers listed to the left on a desktop/tablet and in the top-right corner on a mobile device.

 ### Content